DSBUK75/Python-CS105P/README.md

 # Study
-A repo simply to home any material used for education reason.
+A repo simply to home any material used for education reasons.